Ebrima Y. Jallow

 root cause analysis diagram

-Here is a list of root cause analysis tools commonly used in problem-solving.
+Here is a list of other root cause analysis tools commonly used in problem-solving.

 • Cause and effect diagrams.